tesserato/thesis/Papers/01_Pulses_Envelope/corrections.md

 We extensively revised the text.

 ### a.
 Full name at the first time for the abbreviate: being particularly illustrative of the potential synergy between geometric and DSP approaches.
-We inserted the full name and abbreviation for DSP in its first use in the first paragraph of the revised version, and took steps to do the same with other abbreviations.
+We inserted the full name and abbreviation for DSP in its first use in the first paragraph of the revised version, and did the same with other abbreviations.

 ### b.
 Figure or table or equation should be illustrated:
 #### From 3 and the discussion in the preceding chapter;